 Who are the producers?

-Membership of Fairtrade Africa currently comprises over 300 Fairtrade certified producer organisations.
+Producers are members of Fairtrade Africa currently comprising over 410 Fairtrade certified producer organisations.
 All producers are certified against international Fairtrade standards producing traditional export commodities such as coffee, cocoa, tea, cotton, cut flowers, bananas, pineapples, mango and non-traditional commodities including shea butter, rooibos tea, vegetables and fresh and dry fruits.

 Fairtrade Africa is made up of both small producer organisations (SPOs) and plantations.
 In plantation set-ups, the focus is on supporting companies to provide better working conditions for their workers.